idexus/Sharp.UI/README.md

 ## How to assign object references

-There are two main ways to assign objects in `Sharp.UI`:
+There are two main ways to assign objects in `CodeMarkup.Maui`:

 ```cs
 new Label(out label)